openskynetwork/osky-sample/README.md

 To generate a kml from the sample file, use `java -cp decoder.jar org.opensky.tools.Avro2Kml avro/raw20150421_sample.avro raw20150421_sample.kml`.
 Then open raw20150421_sample.kml using Google Earth.
 For more parameters (such as filters), run `java -cp decoder.jar org.opensky.tools.Avro2Kml -h`.

+#### ExtractArea

+This tool goes through OpenSky avro files and filters messages that were sent within a certain area.
+The area can be defined by a center coordinate and a radius.
+Output will be another avro filei.

+Example: To filter all messages from a 10 km radius around Zurich airport, you can use `java -cp decoder.jar org.opensky.tools.ExtractArea -c 8.55,47.45 -r 10000 avro/raw20150421_sample.avro airport_zurich.avro`.
+Use Avro2Kml to see the result in Google Earth.